Motorcycle Insurance-tailored to fit your needs

 While you may not plan to have your motorcycle on the road during the winter, there are still potential risks you want to have coverage for.
 For instance, your homeowner’s policy doesn’t protect your motorcycle while it’s in storage.

-In Massachusetts, you must at least have liability coverage to operate a motorcycle.
+In Massachusetts, you must at least have liability coverage to legally operate a motorcycle.

-Insurance for your motorcycle is similar to insurance on your other automobiles.
+Insurance for your motorcycle is similar to car insurance.
 You can purchase the required minimum amount of liability coverage, or provide protection similar to the comprehensive and collision policies on your car.

 The required liability coverage doesn’t cover injuries to passengers on your motorcycle.
 However, you can purchase optional coverage like Bodily Injury to Others and Medical Payments to protect your passengers.